Coping with terminal illness by facing five difficult questions

 The bad news, it’s cancer

 When cancer strikes, our kneejerk response is to ask God for a miracle.
 Naturally, we go to a phase of hopelessness, denial, anger, acceptance, and maybe back to denial.
 The truth is, cancer is the second leading cause of death linked to DNA.
-Many have to live with it.
+Many have to live or die with it.

 The good news, recovery rate is improving